March marks a year in lockdown.

 Once the later wake-up time is firmly set…

-✔Bring bedtime 10/15 minutes earlier every third night until they are going to sleep closer to 7pm but still maintaining a lovely 7am wake-up –
+- Bring bedtime 10/15 minutes earlier every third night until they are going to sleep closer to 7pm.
+But still maintain a 7am wake-up.

-✔Be mindful there’s a maximum number of hours a child can sleep in a single stretch overnight and set your expectations of the new bedtime accordingly
+- Be mindful there’s a maximum number of hours a child can sleep in a single stretch overnight.
+So set your expectations of the new bedtime accordingly.

 Saturday night: In bed at their normal bedtime (say 7pm).
 We ‘lose’ an hour overnight

 Sunday morning: The old 6am wake is now 7am without you doing a thing!
 Push every aspect of their routine an hour later; meals, feed and naps